Lilah Fear: 2024–2025 season: World, European, and Grand Prix Final bronze

-Following their Grand Prix events, Fear/Gibson won their seventh British national title, equaling their idols Torvill and Dean's tally.
+Following their Grand Prix events, Fear/Gibson won their seventh British national title, equalling their idols Torvill and Dean's tally.
 At the 2024–25 Grand Prix Final in Grenoble, Fear/Gibson finished third in the rhythm dance segment, after Gilles/Poirier finished last in the segment with another fall.
 Fear/Gibson were fourth in the free dance, the Canadians rebounding to come second in that segment, but the British remained in third overall and won the bronze medal.
 This was the first-ever British medal at the Grand Prix Final.
 Gibson called it "a huge achievement.
 It's one of those things that are in a next level to reach, and we are so pleased."

 Having been silver medalists at the prior two European Championships, Fear and Gibson entered the 2025 edition in Tallinn hoping to challenge Italian reigning champions Guignard/Fabbri for the gold.
 However, they finished an unexpected third in the rhythm dance, behind both the Italians and the French team Lopareva/Brissaud.
 They rebounded somewhat in the free dance, coming second in that segment, but remained in third overall, 0.74 points behind Lopareva/Brissaud.
 The two expressed satisfaction in their performance in the free, Fear saying "I feel nothing but pride for ourselves."

 Despite the European result, Fear and Gibson expressed optimism about their chance of reaching the World podium for the first time at the 2025 World Championships in Boston.
 They came third in the rhythm dance with a score of 83.86, behind Chock/Bates and Gilles/Poirier but 0.82 points ahead of Guignard/Fabbri in fourth, the Italians having struggled with their twizzle elements.
 The team earned a bronze small medal for the segment.
 Fear/Gibson had some technical issues in the free dance, including a point deduction for an extended lift, and came sixth in that segment, but their score (123.25) was sufficient to remain in third overall.
 This was the first World medal for a British competitor since Torvill/Dean's final gold medal in 1984.
 Fear called it "a dream come true," while Gibson said he hoped "that there are little kids out there in Great Britain seeing this and wanting to put their skates on as well."